 The electrical corporation must cite documents that are foundational to its WMP throughout the WMP (e.g., an emergency preparedness plan).
-The electrical corporation must post all documents referenced in its WMP in an easy-to-follow format on a web page dedicated to its WMP.

 2.5 Glossary

 The electrical corporation must attach a glossary to its WMP that lists terms and definitions used in its WMP that are not already defined in Appendix A of these Guidelines.
 The glossary must also cite the terms and definitions from Appendix A.